$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Ikaros Bigi, Franz Muheim, Steve Playfer, Stefan Recksiegel, Nikolai Uraltsev, Yuehong Xie and especially Jernej Kamenik, Gino Isidori and Ayan Paul for discussions and or correspondence.
-RZ is grateful to the extended Southampton lattice group meeting where the news of CP-violation in charm were discussed in an informal manner.
-RZ gratefully acknowledges the support of an advanced STFC fellowship.
+We are grateful to Ikaros Bigi, Max Hansen, Alex Lenz, Franz Muheim, Steve Playfer, Stefan Recksiegel, Mark Williams, Yuehong Xie and especially Jernej Kamenik, Gino Isidori and Ayan Paul for discussions and/or correspondence.
+RZ is supported by an STFC Consolidated Grant, ST/P0000630/1.